gusdeboer/symfony-7-boilerplate/docs/features/settings.md

 # Settings

-A baic settings module that allows you to manage settings through the database.
+A basic settings module that allows you to manage settings through the database.

 ## Usage